Sea Devils (1953 film): Plot

-The year is 1800, and Britain and France have been at war since 1798, in what later was to be known as the War of the Second Coalition.
+The year is 1800, and Britain and France have been at war since 1798.
 Gilliatt, a fisherman-turned-smuggler on Guernsey, agrees to transport a beautiful woman, Droucette, to the French coast on his ship the Sea Devil.
 Droucette tells him that she intends to organise the rescue of her brother from a French prison.
-Gilliatt finds himself falling in love and so feels betrayed when he later learns that Droucette is a countess helping Napoleon plan an invasion of Great Britain.
-However, in reality she is a British agent working to thwart this invasion.
-Not knowing this, and believing her a French spy, Gilliat kidnaps her and takes her back to Guernsey.
+Gilliatt finds himself falling in love with her, and so feels betrayed when he later learns that Droucette is a countess helping Napoleon plan an invasion of Great Britain.
+However, in reality she is a British agent working to thwart the invasion.

+Not knowing this, and believing her a French spy, Gilliatt kidnaps Droucette and takes her back to Guernsey.
 He takes her to Lethiery and accuses her of being a French spy.
-However Lethiery had organised the whole thing so instead of imprisoning her he returns her to France.

-Gilliat worries that she will hang but spots Rantain escorting her to his boat at night.
-He slips by them and swims out to Raintain's boat and knocks out his partner, Blasquito.
-Gil thinks she is being taken to England to be hanged.
-However Gil is overpowered and himself tied up below deck.
-Droucette stops short of telling him the truth but kisses him and says she loves him just before she disembarks in France.
-Anchored slightly off the coast Droucette swims the final 100m and goes back to the bed she was kidnapped from.
+However, Lethiery had organised the scheme, so instead of imprisoning Droucette, he returns her to France.
+Gilliat spots Rantain escorting her to his boat at night, and believing she is being taken to be hanged, swims out to Raintain's boat and knocks out his partner, Blasquito.
+However, Gilliatt is overpowered and tied up below deck.
+Droucette stops short of telling him the truth, but kisses him and says she loves him just before she disembarks in France.
+Anchored slightly off the coast, Droucette swims the final 100m and goes back to the bed she was kidnapped from.

-Rantain takes Gil back to Guernsey but both end in prison.

-Pretending nothing happened in the night Droucette meets Fouché.
-Fouché discovers that all the staff at the chateau were replaced just before the Countess (Droucette) arrived.
-He becomes suspicious.
-He invites the elderly Baron to Boudrec to the chateau to confirm her identity.
+Rantain takes Gilliatt back to Guernsey, but both end in prison.
+Pretending nothing happened in the night, Droucette meets Fouché.
+Fouché discovers that all the staff at the chateau were replaced just before Droucette arrived, becomes suspicious and invites the elderly Baron to Boudrec to the chateau to confirm her identity.

 Napoleon visits the chateau and explains his invasion plan to his generals.
-Droucette listens in through a communication trumpet. the Baron arrives and tricks her with a question about his long-dead son.
+Droucette listens in through a communication trumpet, but the Baron arrives and tricks her with a question about his long-dead son.
 Fouché locks her in the dungeon of the chateau.
-A carrier pigeon takes news to Lethierry in Guernsey.
-He releases Gil on condition that he rescues her.
-He agrees.

-However, Gil has to take his rival Rantain as an aide.
+A carrier pigeon takes news to Lethierry in Guernsey, who releases Gilliatt on condition that he rescues Droucette.
+However, Gilliatt has to take Rantain as an aide.

 A coded message is sent to Droucette but is intercepted.
 Foche contrives to let her escape but be secretly followed.
-She heads to the cafe where Gil does his brandy collections.
-Gil waits with the cafe owner.
-Back on his ship Rantain overpowers Willie.
-He goes to the cafe and gets the owner to tie up Gil.
-He is about to kill Gil when Willie enters and kills him instead.
-Droucette appears but the cafe is surrounded by French soldiers.
-The soldiers pursue them to the coast.
-He leads the soldiers off while she swims to the boat.
-Gil then swims to join her.
+She heads to the cafe where Gilliatt does his brandy collections.
+Back on the ship, Rantain overpowers his guard Willie, goes to the cafe and gets the owner to tie up Gilliatt.
+He is about to kill Gilliatt when Willie enters and kills him instead.
+Droucette appears, but the cafe is surrounded by French soldiers, who pursue them to the coast.
+Gilliatt leads the soldiers off while Droucette swims to the boat.
+After shaking off his pursuers, Gilliatt swims to join her.